zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 >
 > Use the [second section of this tutorial](https://wiki.runeforge.io/en/specific-guide/skin-fixes/broken-textures#bulk-fix-large-mods-no-ltmao) to fix without LtMAO, or if the first section causes a crash or invisible textures. {.is-warning}

 Riot is in the process of updating League's main texture file format from DDS to their own TEX format, updating groups of champions in alphabetical order.
-This causes mods to break because Riot's files are now looking for TEX files while your mod still includes irrelevant DDS files.
+This causes mods to appear broken as Riot's bins are now using TEX files, which your mod does not have.

 ---